bnclabs/gosettings/README.md

 * String(key string) return the string value for key.
 * Strings(key string) shall parse value as comma separated string items.

-To encode large numbers that can fit within int64 and uint64, settings value can be encoded as decimal strings - ``{"epoch": "1125899906842624"}.
+**NOTE**: To encode large numbers that can fit within int64 and uint64, settings value can be encoded as decimal strings
+Eg: ``{"epoch": "1125899906842624"}.

 **Panics**